Laptop-Salad/SchoolPoints/Docs/Bringing the project together.md

-# Bringing the project together
+# Bringing the project together | Completed

 - Security features to be added at the end of the project.
 - Ensure pages requires proper access.